-The better option may be to join a tour to the Yaxha ruins.
-That way the transportation is already organised for you, and you can learn about the ruins from your guide.
+The better option may be to join a tour of the Yaxha ruins.
+That way the transportation is already organised for you, and you can learn about the site from your guide.

 When you have Tikal right next door, it’s easy to forget about other ruins — the Uaxactun Mayan ruins, for example.
 Not much has changed in that regard.
 Uaxactun and Tikal were bitter rivals back when they were thriving cities.

 Uaxactun is a true hidden gem.
-With much fewer visitors and less infrastructure around the ruins, it’s one of Guatemala’s best-kept secrets.
+With much fewer visitors and less infrastructure, it’s one of Guatemala’s best-kept secrets.
 You’re free to climb Uaxactun’s temples, which feel more magical with no crowds around.